Philosophy in Taiwan: Pre-Enlightenment (1896–1916)

 Lin Mosei, the first Taiwanese to receive a doctorate in the United States was educated in a Presbyterian grammar school.
 Rev. J. S. Chou (周再賜) was the first Taiwanese theologian in the United States and was given reverend stewardship in Japan.

-Li Chun Sheng published a series of Christian studies after his magum opus ‘Zhǔ jīn xīn jí’ (主津新集, 1896) in Yokohama and worked on comparing his religions beliefs with Confucianism.
-He considered Confucius an ‘anonymous Christian’, a concept he borrowed from theologian Karl Rahner.
-Taiwanese philosophy was not yet institutionalized until Lin Mosei’s groundbreaking paper ‘Wang Yang-ming's Liangzhi’ was published during his studies at the Tokyo Imperial University in 1916.
+Li Chunsheng published a series of Christian studies after his magum opus Zhǔ jīn xīn jí (主津新集, 1896) in Yokohama and worked on comparing his religions beliefs with Confucianism.
+He considered Confucius an "anonymous Christian", a concept he borrowed from theologian Karl Rahner.
+Taiwanese philosophy was not yet institutionalized until Lin Mosei's groundbreaking paper Wang Yang-ming's Liangzhi was published during his studies at the Tokyo Imperial University in 1916.

-Enlightenment (1916 - 1930)
+Enlightenment (1916–1930)

 Lin Mosei analyzed Yangmingism, one of the major schools of Neo-Confucianism through Kant and Descartes.

-Taiwanese philosophy was now burgeoning with the ‘Sturm und Drang’ -- the institutionalization of philosophy departments in East Asia, first beginning in 1910 in Tokyo Imperial University, then further in 1912 in Kyoto University with the founding of the Kyoto School, as well as similar movements at Peking University.
+Taiwanese philosophy was now burgeoning with the Sturm und Drang -- the institutionalization of philosophy departments in East Asia, first beginning in 1910 in Tokyo Imperial University, then further in 1912 in Kyoto University with the founding of the Kyoto School, as well as similar movements at Peking University.